elkhorn-heavy/walkthroughs/overthewire/natas/level_11.md

 }

 // If the "$key" variable has a value - that is, it was entered by the user -
-// then run the passthru command. if ($key != "") {
+// then run the code within this clause. if ($key != "") {
   // This is the new code: check that the input doesn't contain the character
   // ';', '|', or '&'.